fewlines-education/dev-bootcamp-exercises/04_backend_web_development_and_api/08_mongo_basics/05_crud_with_mongo_client/README.md

 - `insertOneCountry.ts`:

-  Insert a country into your `worldAtlas` collection and return it. **⚠️ you must pick it from the query return**
+  Take a country as second parameter and insert it into your `worldAtlas` collection and return its `ObjectId`.

 - `insertManyCountries.ts`:

-  Insert at least 2 other countries (with one `insertMany` query) into your `worldAtlas` collection and return them as an `array` of countries. **⚠️ you must pick them from the query return**
+  Take an array of countries as a second parameter and insert them (with one `insertMany` query) into your `worldAtlas` collection and return the number of inserted entries.

 - `updateOneCountry.ts`:

   Replace the capital of `Australia` by `Canberra` and return it.
-  > 🔎 for this one you are allowed to query the database
+  > 🔎 You can query the database after having modified it

 - `updateManyCountries.ts`:

   Replace all the countries with continent `Europe` by `EU` and return them as an `array` of countries.
-  > 🔎 for this one you are allowed to query the database
+  > 🔎 You can query the database after having modified it

 - `deleteOneCountry.ts`:

   Delete `France` from the `worldAtlas` collection.
 It will return `true` in case of success, `false` otherwise.
-  > 🔎 success feedback can be found in the query return: if `deleteCount === 1` it means the deletion was successful
+  > 🔎 success feedback can be found in the query return: if `deletedCount === 1` it means the deletion was successful

 - `deleteManyCountries.ts`:

   Delete all the `European` countries from the `worldAtlas` collection.
 It will return `true` in case of success, `false` otherwise.
- > 🔎 success feedback can be found in the query return: if `result.n === deleteCount` and `deleteCount > 0` it means the deletion was successful
+ > 🔎 success feedback can be found in the query return: if `deletedCount > 0` it means the deletion was successful

-Each of those functions should take a `mongo.Db` as argument.
+Each of those functions should take a `Db` as argument.

 **⚠️ Don't forget about your types**, you can create and use as many as you need.